Richard Cordray: 2018 Ohio gubernatorial campaign

-On December 5, 2017, Cordray announced his candidacy for governor of Ohio in the 2018 election.
+On December 5, 2017, Cordray announced his candidacy for governor of Ohio in the 2018 Ohio gubernatorial election.
 He chose former U.S. Representative Betty Sutton as his running mate.
-Cordray won the Democratic primary on May 8, 2018 with 62% of the vote, and faced Republican challenger and Ohio Attorney General Mike DeWine in the general election.
+Cordray won the Democratic primary on May 8, 2018, with 62% of the vote, and faced Republican challenger and Ohio Attorney General Mike DeWine in the general election.
 On August 1, 2018, former president Barack Obama endorsed Cordray for governor.
 DeWine won the November 6 general election by a vote of 2,235,825 (50%) to 2,070,046 (47%).

 Federal student aid (2021–2024)

 On May 3, 2021, Cordray was appointed the Department of Education's Chief Operating Officer of Federal Student Aid.
 In this role, he led an agency of 1,400 employees that is the nation's largest provider of student financial aid.
 Each year, FSA disburses grants, loans, and work-study funds that help over 10 million students access higher education.
 It is also responsible for managing a portfolio of $1.6 trillion in student loan debt owed by 45 million borrowers.
-During Cordray’s tenure, FSA made improvements to existing loan forgiveness programs that resulted in canceling $127 billion in student loan debt for 3.6 million families.
+During Cordray's tenure, FSA made improvements to existing loan forgiveness programs that resulted in canceling $127 billion in student loan debt for 3.6 million families.

-Return to student loan repayment

 Starting on March 13, 2020, the Trump administration instituted a payment pause on all FSA loans due to the COVID-19 pandemic.
 Debt-collection activities resumed on September 30, 2023, for 28 million student loan borrowers.
 To protect borrowers during this transition, FSA implemented a framework to increase accountability for student loan servicers.
 After the first three months of the return to repayment, the share of the federal portfolio making payments had returned to approximately the same level as in the month before the pandemic.

-Student loan forgiveness

-During Cordray’s tenure, FSA reinvigorated various loan forgiveness programs, such as Public Service Loan Forgiveness (PSLF) and Borrower Defense to Repayment.
+During Cordray's tenure, FSA reinvigorated various loan forgiveness programs, such as Public Service Loan Forgiveness (PSLF) and Borrower Defense to Repayment.
 At the outset of the Biden administration, only 7,000 public servants had received loan forgiveness through PSLF, despite many more having made their payments for the statutory term of ten years, while few if any Borrower Defense claims had been approved for students who had been misled by failing schools.
 In 2022, President Biden announced a broad program of debt relief for student loan borrowers, and FSA spent several months building a program that eventually saw eight million applicants.
-However, this debt relief program was enjoined by the lower federal courts and invalidated by the U.S. Supreme Court in June 2023.
+This debt relief program was enjoined by the lower federal courts and in June 2023 invalidated by the U.S. Supreme Court.

 Despite the failure of Biden's initiative, FSA continued to grant loan forgiveness under other programs, including PSLF, Borrower Defense, Temporary and Permanent Disability, and the new SAVE plan for income-driven repayment.
-By the end of Cordray’s tenure, FSA had canceled $175 billion in student loan debt for 4.8 million Americans.
+By the end of Cordray's tenure, FSA had canceled $175 billion in student loan debt for 4.8 million Americans.